bc250-collective/amd_smu_reverse_engineering/README.md

 I have included bc250_smu_3_trim.
 This is the smu firmware image from BIOS 3.0 of the AMD BC-250.
 If you extract the data from the bios you will notice that there is only 1 firmware that has significant data in it (indicating that the BC-250 only has one SMU for both gpu and cpu?)

-I you get to step 3 you will get an output like this:
+If you get to step 3 you will get an output like this:
 (notice that i have already added the matching function names from linux/drivers/gpu/drm/amd/pm/swsmu/inc/pmfw_if/smu_v11_8_ppsmc.h, on your dissasembly they will have generic FUN... names)

 <pre>